NehaZ2023/test3/README.md

-IM test wanted to learn GitHub
+IM test3 and i will be used to learn GitHub